jz462/ContrastiveLosses4VRD/README.md

 This is a PyTorch implementation for [Graphical Contrastive Losses for Scene Graph Parsing, CVPR2019](https://arxiv.org/abs/1903.02728).

-**Warning:** This is forked from [Nvidia's official repository](https://github.com/NVIDIA/ContrastiveLosses4VRD) and may not be consistent with that repo.
+**Warning:** This is forked from [Nvidia's official repository](https://github.com/NVIDIA/ContrastiveLosses4VRD) and may be out-of-date.
+Please refer to that official repository for latest updates.

 ## Cloning
 ```